 One of the survivors was a dog named Nic de Sottegem.
 He was saved by a veterinarian with the Belgian army.
-After the fighting was over, dog show judges were given an opportunity to examine both Nic de Sottegem and his progeny.
-His structural quality was considered so excellent that he and his offspring were used as the basis of a new, more uniform standard.
+After the fighting was over, dog show judges examined both Nic de Sottegem and his progeny.
+His structural quality was so excellent that he and his offspring became the basis of a new, more uniform standard.
 Breeders not only sought to replicate Nic de Sottegem’s good points, they relied heavily on his descendants to rebuild the numbers of the breed.

 Much of the rebuilding process occurred in the 1920s.
 It was also at this time that the Bouvier des Flandres was taken to America.
-AKC recognition was granted in 1931.
-The breed quickly caught on, not as a working dog, but as a show dog.
+The AKC recognized the breed in 1931.
+The Bouvier quickly caught on, not as a working dog, but as a show dog.

-Today, the Bouvier enjoys moderate popularity across the United States, having achieved the rank of 83rd in AKC registration statistics.
-It is not one of the more common farm dogs, but is still represented at most herding trials.
+Today, the Bouvier des Flandres enjoys a moderate but dedicated group of fans across the United States, coming in at 101st in AKC registration statistics.
+While not one of the more common farm dogs, it still appears at most herding trials.

 Many Bouviers today are kept as companions or show dogs, but they are still quite able to work.
 They make good therapy dogs and guide dogs.

 On the farm, the Bouvier des Flandres is a trustworthy general-purpose worker.
 He is best known for herding cattle, but he is quite suitable for working sheep and poultry.
-He is a dutiful guardian of family, livestock, and territory.
-He can even pull a cart of firewood or garden produce.
+He is a dutiful guardian of family, livestock, and territory, and he can even pull a cart of firewood or garden produce.